 Nicola is experienced in working with the BBC, notably as the nominated academic and interviewed contributor on the first and second series of The Secret Life of Books, which derived some of its focus on places associated with writers and their works from her approach.
 Other relevant media appearances have included Time Team (Poets’ Corner, Westminster Abbey), and contributions to BBC Radio 4’s Night Waves on Oxford as a literary tourist hotspot.
 Appearances at literary festivals, in demand as public speaker at writer’s house museums etc.

 Consultant to the British Library exhibition Writing the Nation (2012); consultant to the Shakespeare Birthplace Trust on the redevelopment of Shakespeare’s New Place (2012-2016); currently working with writer’s house museums across Europe on the futures of place-building, physical and virtual.

-Academic advisor for: Become a student: study English Literature, Cider in bohemia, Cider with Rosie, Circulation wars, Confessions of an English Opium Eater, Edward Lear's Nonsense Songs, Graphic books, Island adventures, Learn some nonsense by heart, Make a map, Make your own confession, Making it into print, Reading in and out of the nursery, Recycled stories, Swallows and Amazons, The author at home, The Faerie Queene, The lost key, The Mill on the Floss, The real places that inspired Eliot, The real Swallows, Titles that sell, Visit Poet's Corner, Walk with Laurie Lee, Why size matters, Why study English language?, Great Expectations, The Secret Life of Books, The Secret Life of Books
+Academic advisor for: Become a student: study English Literature, Cider in bohemia, Cider with Rosie, Circulation wars, Confessions of an English Opium Eater, Edward Lear's Nonsense Songs, Graphic books, Island adventures, Learn some nonsense by heart, Make a map, Make your own confession, Making it into print, Reading in and out of the nursery, Recycled stories, Swallows and Amazons, The author at home, The Faerie Queene, The lost key, The Mill on the Floss, The real places that inspired Eliot, The real Swallows, Titles that sell, Visit Poet's Corner, Walk with Laurie Lee, Why size matters, Great Expectations, The Secret Life of Books